MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/nic-teaming/Create-a-New-NIC-Team-on-a-Host-Computer-or-VM.md

 ms.assetid: a4caaa86-5799-4580-8775-03ee213784a3
 ms.author: pashort
 author: shortpatti
+ms.date: 09/13/2018
 ---
-# Create a New NIC Team on a Host Computer or VM
+# Create a new NIC Team on a host computer or VM

 >Applies to: Windows Server (Semi-Annual Channel), Windows Server 2016